mlipscombe/cinder-driver-truenas/README.md

  iscsi_helper = <iscsi helper type.
 Standard Value>
  volume_dd_blocksize = <block size>
  volume_driver = <Path of the main class of iXsystems cinder driver.
 The standard value for this driver is cinder.volume.drivers.ixsystems.iscsi.FreeNASISCSIDriver>
- ixsystems_login = <username of TrueNAS/FreeNAS Host - currently needs to be root>
+ ixsystems_login = <username of TrueNAS/FreeNAS Host - currently needs to be root unless an API key is used>
  ixsystems_password = <Password of TrueNAS/FreeNAS Host - the root password>
+ ixsystems_api_key = <API key - use instead of login/password if desired>
  ixsystems_server_hostname = <IP Address of TrueNAS Host>
  ixsystems_volume_backend_name = <driver specific information.
 Standard value is 'iXsystems_TRUENAS_Storage' >
  ixsystems_iqn_prefix = <Base name of ISCSI Target.
 (Get it from the web UI of the connected TrueNAS system by navigating: Sharing -> Block(iscsi) -> Target Global Configuration -> Base Name)>